Hey. 你好. Qué pasa? Nzuri? Bon.

 What I’m getting at is learning a language should be highly personalised, like going to the gym.
 A grandfather who is 100kg overweight and a 14 year old girl will have totally different training plans.
 It is the same with language.
 You can improve your progress exponentially this way.

 Consider this as an example; my Swahili is slightly better than my Chinese.
 Why is this strange?
 Because I spent an entire year studying Chinese full time at a university in Shanghai, with professional teachers, exams, textbooks, countless hours of study, homework, class every day.
-With Swahili, I’ve only done around 50 hours of self-study.
+With Swahili, I’ve only done around 50 hours of self-study while in Tanzania.
 How does 50 hours of self-study get better results than an entire year in a top university?

 The answer; learn smarter.
 In my Chinese course we had to learn long lists of completely useless words, like mainframe and parliament.
 Not only that, I had to learn to write and read them in Chinese characters.
 That led to hundreds, maybe thousands, of hours spent learning words I might use once or twice a year.
 Imagine how silly it was that I could write the Chinese character for embassy, yet couldn’t order a simple cocktail at the bar.